vvvm23/vvvm23.github.io/content/posts/2022-11-12-parallelism/index.md

 ### Introduction

-It has been just over two months since I started my first (quote-on-quote) real job as a fully-fledged graduate.
+It has been nearly half a year since I started my first (quote-on-quote) real job as a fully-fledged graduate.
 This has taken the form of being an AI Engineer at Graphcore, a UK-based AI accelerator startup.
 In quite a short amount of time, I have learned a great great deal and I am quite grateful for